 WordPress plugins refer to bits of code installed in your WordPress website to enhance its capabilities.
 They are also called extensions there are available in free or paid versions.
 The premium version will cost you something from $47 to $200.

-These charges can be one time or recurring.
+These charges can be one-time or recurring.
 You can get over 50,000 of these plugins on WordPress.org.
-Here are some of the best WordPress plugin that will help you effectively run your WordPress website.
+Here are some of the best WordPress plugins that will help you effectively run your WordPress website.